I work together with my clients closely and choose energy carefully.

 Nothing irks my nerves more than passive aggressive behavior.
 I’m not a mind reader and don’t expect you to be either.
 This is why in all of my contracts, email, blog, etc. my goal is to make it so easy to understand that you can read it to a 12 year old and they’d get it.
 If I’m ever unclear, don’t be shy — ask me and I’ll be happy to clarify when necessary.
 You’ll always know where you stand with me, and I always want to know where I stand with you.

-“You never have to cheat to succeed.” is coined from my sister who graduated as a valedictorian and always climbs to the top rank of every company she’s ever worked for and while sales can be considered a doggy dog industry, she refuses to believe that you have to cheat to succeed.
+“You never have to cheat to succeed.” is coined from my sister who graduated as a valedictorian and always climbs to the top rank of every company she’s ever worked for and while sales can be considered a dog eat dog industry, she refuses to believe that you have to cheat to succeed.
 I agree with her.
 It may take longer.
 It may be harder (or easier, depending on how you look at it).
 But you don’t have to cut corners.
 Not with a contractor, supplier or any other vendor for that matter.

 Look, everyone tries to be super spiritual about how they don’t like nice things and how humble they are because stuff doesn’t really matter.
 I’m not here to debate that, I am here to say that if given 10 chandelier options, I choose the most pricey option every time without even seeing the price beforehand, because I like really nice things.
 And frankly, it’s only a problem if you’re broke and if you’re reading this you’re far from it.